 There is no reason for a breastfed baby to be eating 40 ounces a day!
 If you are breastfeeding (not bottle feeding breast milk), just feed your baby and try not to worry about the ounces – just pay attention to diapers!

-Until about one month, the amount baby eat increases until it gets to that 24-30 ounce mark at one month.
-The first few days they don’t need very much – colustrum is very nutrient rich and their tummies are super tiny!
+Until about one month, the amount baby eats increases until it gets to that 24-30 ounce mark at one month.
+The first few days they don’t need very much – colostrum is very nutrient rich and their tummies are super tiny!

 9) Should I limit how long baby nurses for?

 With few exceptions, you shouldn’t restrict how long a baby should nurse for.
-Oliver’s first pediatrician said I should not let him nurse more than 10 minutes.
-When I visited with an IBCLC the next day (one of the best in state), she was appalled at that.
+Oliver’s first pediatrician said I should not let him nurse for more than 10 minutes.
+When I visited with an IBCLC the next day (one of the best in-state), she was appalled at that.